Skip to content

 🎯 Key Takeaways

-• @abstractmethod only works when your class inherits from ABC (or uses metaclass=ABCMeta) — without that inheritance, the decorator is decorative, not functional.
+• @abstractmethod only has enforcement power when the class inherits from ABC or uses metaclass=ABCMeta.
+Without that inheritance, the decorator is purely decorative — it sets a flag but Python never checks it.

 ⚠ Common Mistakes to Avoid